 The Grove of Berwyn

 Nursing homes are supposed to be safe, comfortable environments where individuals who require 24-hour nursing care can receive the services they need to enjoy an extended lifespan.
 This care should be performed with respect, dignity, and precision.
 Every effort should be made to reasonably accommodate individual needs and preferences and treat residents like autonomous human beings.
-Most nursing homes do all of this successfully; plenty of others don’t.

 Nursing home abuse is a growing problem in the US.
 It’s hard to say why, but there are a few factors that might be contributing.
 One, more Americans need assisted living now than before.
 The Baby Boomer generation is entering their later years and every year more and more of this demographic require nursing home care.
 The more residents in nursing homes, the more individuals will suffer abuse.
 Nursing homes are also facing overcrowding, and overworked staff are more likely to be abusive or negligent.